 3: Make it Easy for Them to Refer You

 Sometimes the person they want to refer will not be ready to talk to you.
 That is usually because they do not want to be “sold.”
 Create something of value for them to share with the person they want to refer.
 With one pool company I worked with, we created a CD that answered the 10 most asked questions about installing a pool.
 Then we gave those CDs to customers and asked them to share them with their friends who were thinking about buying pools.

 On my website, I have a business assessment that shows businesses how they score on the 8 areas that determine value.
 I tell my referral partners that they can send their referral to this link – https://DecisiveMinds.com/businessevaluation

 4: Follow Up Regularly With Current and Past Customers

 Do you know why most business owners completely miss out on referrals?
-They don’t ask for them.
-Part of your business referral strategies should be actually to ask for the referrals.
-If you don’t ask, they will not just do it.
+They don't ask for them.
+Part of your business referral strategies should be asking for referrals.
+If you don't ask, they will not just do it.

 5: Create a Thankfulness Program

 Do you take the time to say Thanks to your customers, prospects, and especially those who refer you?
 A great Starbucks card, coffee mug, thank you card, text, or phone call.
 I have a couple of great business referral strategies.
 Since most people email these days, I choose to send cards and gifts.
 I have an automated system that handles it for me once I put the contact in.
-Click here to see what I am using.
+I use a program called MailboxPro.

-You can start by making a list of your current customers that you feel could be a great referral partner for you.
+You can start by listing your current customers that you feel could be a great referral partners for you.
 The insurance agent we spoke of earlier might want to create relationships with commercial bankers or marketing agencies for that insurance agent.
-It would help if you also looked for other non-competing companies working with your ideal referral.
+It would help to look for other non-competing companies working with your ideal referral.
 They are all working with the same clients.